pixmoving-auto/pixdataset_parser/readme.md

 $ git clone xxxx

 # 3.Compile
+$ cd ${your worksapce}
 $ colcon build --packages-select bag_recorder_nodes_py

 # 4.Run
 parser bag files
-There are two ways, one is using ROS2 synchronization method;and the other is to package the parsed data with sequqnce, provided that the parsed data is stored in advance.
+There are two ways. one is using ROS2 synchronization method; and the other is to package the parsed data with sequqnce, provided that the parsed data is stored in advance.

 ## a: